 Yes, they can.
 Hypothyroidism treatment usually involves thyroid hormone replacement medications.
 They include synthetic thyroid hormones levothyroxine (Synthroid, Unithroid, others) and liothyronine (Cytomel), as well as thyroid extract supplements.
 Calcium supplements — or antacids containing calcium — can interfere with how the body absorbs those medications.

-This interference happens chiefly if you take levothyroxine and calcium supplements at or near the same time.
-You can avoid this problem with the following steps:
+The problem happens mainly if you take thyroid hormone replacement and calcium supplements at or near the same time.
+Follow these steps:

-- Don't take calcium supplements or antacids at the same time you take levothyroxine.
+- Don't take calcium supplements or antacids at the same time you take thyroid hormone replacement.

-- Take any products containing calcium at least four hours before or after taking levothyroxine.
+- Take any products containing calcium at least four hours before or after taking thyroid hormone replacement.

-Other supplements — especially those containing iron — can also interfere with absorption of levothyroxine, as can certain foods and medications.
-If your doctor prescribes levothyroxine, be sure to tell him or her about all the other drugs and supplements you're taking.
+Other supplements — especially those containing iron — also can interfere with thyroid hormone replacement.
+Some foods and other medications can too.
+If you are prescribed thyroid hormone replacement, tell your health care provider about all the other drugs and supplements you're taking.

 - Surks MI.
 Drug interactions with thyroid hormones. https://uptodate.com/contents/search.
 Accessed Aug.
 3, 2022.

 - Ross DS.
 Treatment of primary hypothyroidism in adults. https://uptodate.com/contents/search.
 Accessed Aug.
 3, 2022.

 - Thyroid hormone treatment.
 American Thyroid Association. https://www.thyroid.org/thyroid-hormone-treatment.
 Accessed Aug.
 3, 2022.